Flight-Free-UK/flight_free_uk_website/source/posts/tossing-out-my-bucket-list.html.markdown

 ![](/images/uploads/rainbowmountains.jpg "Photo by McKayla Crump on Unsplash")

 Life intervened and I didn’t take the trip.
-Yet I saved the itinerary, committing that one day it would happen.
+I saved the itinerary, committing that one day it would happen.
 After all, Machu Picchu had been on my bucket list before I knew what a bucket list was, and in my mind and heart I ached to visit it someday.

 Yet recently, at a time when that long-awaited trip was timely and available, I decided to stay home.
-I struck it from my list, along with several other places I had once longed to travel.
+I struck it from my list, along with several other places where I had once longed to travel.
 The decision was deliberate: I couldn’t convince myself that my indulgence in an experience like Machu Picchu was worth the impact my getting there would have on the site – and more importantly, on the planet.

 More than 1.5 million tourists visited Machu Picchu in 2017, almost double the [limit recommended by UNESCO](http://ie.shafaqna.com/EN/AL/1378835), a [nearly 800% increase since the early ‘80s](https://www.machupicchutrek.net/how-many-tourists-visit-machu-picchu-annually/).